Questions to Ask a Wedding Planner

-In the first flush of joy after your engagement, you probably began browsing wedding websites, social media sites like Pinterest, and magazines.
+In the first flush of joy after your engagement, you probably began furiously browsing wedding websites, social media, blogs, and magazines.
 If you soon felt buried by a blizzard of checklists and a daunting array of decisions, you and your fiancé might want to think about hiring a professional wedding planner.

 Before interviewing potential wedding planners, you and your fiancé should have an idea of: